seng438-winter-2023/seng438-a4-EduardoBBenetti/seng438-a4-team_number.md

 # How the team work/effort was divided and managed

 # Difficulties encountered, challenges overcome, and lessons learned

 # Comments/feedback on the lab itself
+Overall it was an interesting lab to get to apply mutation testing techniques, rather than just learning from the slides.
+However, after talking to members of the industry community, many employees mentioned that mutation is not very common on the day to day of software engineers, therefore it might not be very useful for the future students.
+Perhaps, new tools with similar functionalities as PiTest should be used for students to get a hands on experience with the testing techniques.
+With regards to the lab instructions, I believe they could be more well explained, maybe a video to get the lab assignment correctly setup would be very useful, rather than trying different ways before actually getting it to work.
+Many students are not very familiar with Eclipse IDE, making it hard to install all the plugins and dependencies require for this projects.